If you have children aged up to 12, you’ll be able to get a tax break on your childcare. But how will the tax-free childcare work and who gets it?

 - The account is operated online: The government says there will be extra help for parents who don’t have internet access.

 - You won’t have to be a parent to contribute.
 Other family members (apart from parents) can pay into the account.

 - NS&I operates the account.
 The account is being delivered by HM Revenue & Customs, alongside National Savings & Investments.
 This means that parents won’t have to worry about finding a childcare tax relief account provider.

 - Parents will have to report any changes every three months.
 You won’t have to tell HMRC about any changes in ‘real time’, but you will have to do this four times a year.

 Parents who have children aged over 12, or 17 if they are disabled, won’t be able to claim this tax break.
 Neither will households where only one parent works — unless it’s a lone parent household.

-SAVVY TIP: Anyone who’s already receiving employer-based childcare vouchers will be able to continue receiving them.
+The system of childcare vouchers that are available via your employer closed to new applicants in October.
+Anyone who’s already receiving employer-based childcare vouchers will be able to continue receiving them.
 However, if you sign up to the tax-free childcare scheme, you can’t then go back to the employer based one.

 The Childcare Choices website is a government website (although it doesn’t look like it) that has information on childcare and government help you can get.

 The government has a childcare calculator where you can work out how much help you can get towards the cost of childcare.

 You can get emails about the new tax-free childcare scheme and when it launches in your area by signing up on the Gov.uk website.